Admission to Graduate Pharmacology Programs

 ENGLISH FACILITY REQUIREMENT:

-If your primary language is not English and you graduated from a non-Canadian university where the language of instruction is not English, then you must demonstrate your facility in English by completing one of the tests listed on the School of Graduate Studies website given below.
-This requirement should be met at the time you submit your application.
+If your primary language is not English and you graduated from a non-Canadian university where the language of instruction is not English, then you must demonstrate your facility in English by completing an English-language proficiency test.
+Test scores must be less than two years old and this requirement should be met at the time you submit your application.

 If you completed a program of study outside of Canada at a university where the language of instruction and examination has largely been in English, the language requirement may be waived.
 You must submit an official statement from your academic institution confirming the use of English as the language of instruction and examination.

-The final decision regarding the need for a English-language facility test is at the discretion of the Department.
+The final decision regarding the need for an English-language facility test is at the discretion of the Department.